Fzwael/angular-bdd/README.md

 ## Introduction

-[BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) (Behavior Driven Development) became more common these years, especially with Scrum teams since it gives more agility between product owners (and functionnal people) and the developers.
+[BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) (Behavior Driven Development) became more common these years, especially with Scrum teams since it gives more agility between product owners (and functional people) and the developers.

 One of the best tools to achieve BDD is [cucumber](https://cucumber.io/) along with its syntax called [gherkin](https://cucumber.io/docs/gherkin/) it gives an easier way to accomplish BDD.